treepeck/judo/README.md

   to which the Gatekeeper sends authorization verification requests.
 - `justchess.env` - defines the AMQP URL for connecting to RabbitMQ and the MySQL<br/>
   URL for connecting to the database.
-- `frontend.env` - defines the NODE_ENV and disabled NextJS telemetry.
+- `frontend.env` - defines environment variables for frontend service.

 ## Run services